 In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
-This may include barring an individual from St Marys.
+This may include barring an individual from St Mary's CofE Primary School.

 4.2 Duplicate complaints